African Continental Free Trade Area: Drafting of further protocols

+Expectations

+In 2018, the United Nations Economic Commission for Africa estimated that AfCFTA would boost intra-African trade by 52 percent by 2022.
+A 2020 report by the World Bank anticipated that AfCFTA could lift 30 million Africans out of extreme poverty, boost the incomes of nearly 70 million people, and generate $450 billion in income by 2035.

 Institutions

 The following institutions were established to facilitate the implementation of the free trade area.
 As a result of Phase II negotiations more committees may be established via protocols.

-The AfCFTA Secretariat will be responsible for coordinating the implementation of the agreement and shall be an autonomous body within the AU system.
-Though it will have independent legal personality, it shall work closely with the AU Commission and receive its budget from the AU.
-The Council of Ministers responsible for trade will decide on the location of the headquarter, structure, role and responsibilities.
+The AfCFTA Secretariat is responsible for coordinating the implementation of the agreement and is an autonomous body within the AU system.
+Though it has independent legal personality, it works closely with the AU Commission and receives its budget from the AU.
+The Council of Ministers responsible for trade was to decide on the location of the headquarter, structure, role and responsibilities.
 The Assembly of the African Union Heads of State and Government is the highest decision-making body.
 It is likely to meet during the AU Summits.
 The Council of Ministers Responsible for Trade provides strategic trade policy oversight and ensures effective implementation and enforcement of the AfCFTA Agreement.

-Several committees have been established, for trade in goods, trade in services, on rules of origin, trade remedies, non-tariff barriers, technical barriers to trade and on sanitary and phytosanitary measures.
-Dispute resolution rules and procedures are still being negotiated, but will presumably include designation of a dispute resolution body.
+Several committees have been established: for trade in goods, trade in services, on rules of origin, trade remedies, non-tariff barriers, technical barriers to trade and on sanitary and phytosanitary measures.
+Dispute resolution mechanisms and procedures are still being negotiated, but will presumably include designation of a dispute resolution body.
 The Committee of Senior Trade Officials implements the Council's decisions.
 The Committee is responsible for the development of programs and action plans for the implementation of the AfCFTA Agreement.